lizarova777/Prediction_Project/README.md

 ### C5.0 Tree:

-* ROC against the confidence threshold:
+* ROC against the number of boosting iterations:
 ![C.50 Tree](https://github.com/lizarova777/Prediction_Project/blob/master/C50Fit.png)

 Then the models were compared using the following code, which generated a model summary: